MiltonGreat/Hedging-Strategies/README.md

 ### Project Overview

 This project explores hedging strategies in forex trading by testing a moving average crossover strategy.
 The strategy generates trading signals based on the crossover of a short-term (20-day) and long-term (50-day) moving average.
-We analyze the strategy's profitability, volatility, and risk management using daily exchange rate data from 2000 to 2019.
+I analyze the strategy's profitability, volatility, and risk management using daily exchange rate data from 2000 to 2019.

 ### Strategy Explanation